 Time periods fill up very quickly, and some days and times may not be available.

-Thank you for your interest in volunteering at Penn State Children’s Hospital.
+Thank you for your interest in volunteering at Penn State Health Children’s Hospital.
 New volunteers need to submit an application, attend orientation, and interview before volunteering.

 Do I need to submit a volunteer application?